pcuzner/ceph-ansible-copilot/README.md

 ## What's next?
 Here's my backlog
-1. handle ssh setup instead of relying on the admin. i.e. add a credentials page which gets populated with the hosts that had passwordless login failures, to prompt the admin for passwords to set up the missing ssh keys.
-2. support iscsi gateways role
+1. support iscsi gateways role
-3. post install config - what about enabling add on pages through plugins for radosgw config for example.
+2. post install config - what about enabling add on pages through plugins for radosgw config for example.
+3. add more debug information to improve support (e.g. ansible messages, host information)

+## Longer term...
+Use this code base as a framework for a more comprehensive Ceph Installation Manager